Skip to content

 A simple example

-For example, to run the modular-public agent on the reverse-hash example task:
+For example, to run the modular-public agent on the count_odds example task:

 # Clone the modular-public example agent